grafana/agent/docs/configuration/integrations/snmp-exporter-config.md

     # The equivalent options on NetSNMP commands like snmpbulkwalk
     # and snmpget are also listed.
 See snmpcmd(1).

-    # Required if v3 is ued, no default. -u option to NetSNMP.
+    # Required if v3 is used, no default. -u option to NetSNMP.
     [username: <string> | default = "user"]

     # Defaults to noAuthNoPriv. -l option to NetSNMP.